battery-pulse/pulse-telemetry/README.md

 ## Developer Notes

+### UTC as the Standard Timezone

+- **Spark Timezones**: Timestamps in Spark are timezone naive, meaning they do not store timezone info.
+To consistently manage the timezone that timestamps are created in within your Spark application, ensure that you set the timezone in the Spark session to UTC `builder.config("spark.sql.session.timeZone", "UTC")`.

+- **Python-Spark Conversions**: When Python datetime objects with timezones are read into Spark, they will be converted to the session timezone.
+When the timestamp is read back into python, the time will be adjusted to the local timezone, but no timezone info will be attached.
+It is recommended to convert these to UTC `ts.astimezone(datetime.UTC)`.

+- **Additional Timestamp Sources**: Data entering the system from outside sources will be assumed to be in UTC time.
+Within this project, we have made every effort to work with UTC as the standard to facilitate logical reasoning about timed quantities.

 ### Reservation of Window Functions

 - **Window Function Usage**: Window functions, such as `lead()` and `lag()`, significantly increase the size of state within a Spark application, which can lead to increased memory usage and complexity, especially in streaming contexts.
 To mitigate these issues, we have made a conscious decision to limit the use of window functions to preprocessing steps only, which are closer to the source systems.